 Ready in 4 - 5 minutes

 The West Bend popcorn maker prepares 24 to 28 cups of popcorn with virtually no burnt kernels in about four or five minutes.
-This popcorn popper uses a non-stick heating plate on the bottom with a stirring rod.
-It heats up oil to make delicious popcorn.
+This popcorn popper uses a non-stick heating plate on the bottom with a stirring rod and heated oil to make delicious popcorn.
 There are handles on either side of the maker that won’t get hot during the process, which is a nice safety touch.